Digital Forensics & Incident Response Consultant at ParaFlare.

 6 min read.

 Patching is an integral component of any cyber security strategy.
-It provides an additional layer of defence from adversaries seeking to exploit and gain access to your network.
-What we have seen in 2020 is the proliferation of vulnerabilities in network appliances, VPN’s, and other such infrastructure that we rely on during this mass work from home period.
-Thus, patching remains to be a solid preventative control used to thwart attackers from carrying out their objectives.
+It provides an additional layer of defence from adversaries seeking to exploit and gain access to your network by minimising potential attack vectors caused by security vulnerabilities.
+In 2020, we observed the proliferation of vulnerabilities in network appliances, VPNs, and other related infrastructure that we have relied on during this mass work from home period.
+Thus, patching remains a solid preventative control to thwart attackers from achieving their objectives.

-- Web browsers (Google Chrome, Mozilla Firefox, Internet Explorer)
+- Web browsers such as Google Chrome, Mozilla Firefox, Internet Explorer

-- Application software (Microsoft Office, Adobe Acrobat, Flash, Java, VMware Workstation)
+- Application software such as Microsoft Office, Adobe Acrobat, Flash, Java, VMware Workstation

-- System utilities (Anti-Virus, CCleaner, AutoIT, TeamViewer, Ansible/Puppet etc.)
+- System utilities such as Anti-Virus, CCleaner, AutoIT, TeamViewer, Ansible/Puppet

-- Operating system level patches for Microsoft Windows, Linux, MacOS.
+- Operating system level patches for Microsoft Windows, Linux, MacOS, etc.

 |Mining and Utilities||81%|

 It is clear that security incidents involving vulnerability exploitation occur for two reasons: an organisation does not patch vulnerabilities quickly enough, or they do not patch them at all.
 The longer vulnerabilities go unpatched, the greater the likelihood they will never be patched.
 This is often due to an organisation having poor visibility of ICT assets and associated vulnerabilities in their environment.